johnbender/todomvc/server/README.md

 "TodoMVC is not built with load times in mind"

 It is definitely the case that the TodoMVC examples were constructed as an educational resource and not optimized for render times.
-Our understanding is that the logic required for the Todo application is small enough to make the gains possible through optimization here very small.
+Our understanding is that the logic required for the Todo application is small enough that the gains possible through optimization here are very small.

 "Poorly configured server"